 The on-premises solution proposed in this example requires a lot of work to satisfy the customer’s basic needs:

-The cloud services proposed in this example (Remote Desktop and Cloud Storage) need practically none of this.
+The cloud services proposed in this example (Remote Desktop and File Storage) need practically none of this.
 The deployment process is automated, there are default configurations to choose from and Level 2 support coverage is provided.
 Without a shadow of a doubt, when it comes to management and maintenance, cloud services require much less time and effort and this will always be something that the end-customer will notice.

 Trying to get micro and small businesses to try new things can be tricky.
 Furthermore, if they feel as though they are giving up control over their processes, forget about it.
 Knowing how to clearly explain the advantages of a new solution in a detailed way can make all the difference when trying to make any kind of sale.
 When selling IT services, this is even more true.